Low-stimulus day

 We learn too

 If you have suggestions to make, pass them on to Marian Michielsen via marian.michielsen@technopolis.be.
+Be sure to complete the survey afterwards to stay informed of our low-stimulus range.

 Accessibility and facilities